According to Mark and Angela

 #1 Mark’s Dry Gin Martini

 Served up in a martini glass.
 Just a simple take from the classic and omitting the vermouth.
 That’s how I (Mark) prefer it… but with 4 olives.
-Follow Patient Zero above and completely omit the vermouth.
+Follow the recipe for Patient Zero and completely omit the vermouth.

 What gin should I use?

-What gin should I use in this bad girl?
-Ah…that is the question.
+What gin should I use in this Dry Gin Martini?
+Ah...that is the question.
 For this simple gin-highlighting drink, my faves at this time are:

 #2 Angela’s Dirty Gin Martini